pollev/Kringlecon-2-Turtle-Doves/index.md

 Search:
 The attacker has GUI access to workstation 2 via RDP.
-They likely use this GUI connection to access the file system of workstation 3 using explorer.exe via UNC file paths This is likely why we don't see any cmd.exe or powershell.exe processes.
+They likely use this GUI connection to access the file system of workstation 3 using explorer.exe via UNC file paths.
+This is likely why we don't see any cmd.exe or powershell.exe processes.
 ```
 SourceHostName:"ELFU-RES-WKS2" AND EventID:4624